What is urea?

-Aside from its common use as fertilizer, there are other descriptions of urea.
+Aside from its common use as fertilizer, there are other more ways of describing what is urea.
 Here are some:

-1. What is urea: it is an industrial product that is used as feed additive for livestocks.
+1. It is an industrial product that is used as feed additive for livestock.
 Urea is the most common nonprotein nitrogen (NPN) compound used as feed ingredient for ruminant animals.
 It serves as source of nitrogen for the biosynthesis of protein with the mediation of bacteria and other microorganisms.
 However, its use as such must consider, among others, its lack of energy and its deficiency in minerals including sulfur.
 It is readily converted to ammonia in the rumen.
 When fed in excessive doses, it can result to fatal toxicity due to ammonia accumulation in the rumen which will in turn led to a rise in the level of blood ammonia (Maynard et al. 1979).

-3. What is urea: it is an industrial product used in the production of pharmaceutical products.
+3. It is an industrial product used in the production of pharmaceutical products.
 In 1864 the German chemist Adolph von Baeyer first synthesized barbituric acid from diethyl malonate and urea.
 Certain derivatives of barbituric acid (barbiturates), such as pentothal, pentobarbital, and secobarbital are used as sedatives (tranquilizers) or sleep inducer (Carey 1992; Bettelheim and March 1998; Myers 2007).

-4. What is urea: other minor uses are as rehydrating lotion, diuretics, deicers, and cold-compresses (Myers 2007).
+4. Other minor uses are as rehydrating lotion, diuretics, deicers, and cold-compresses (Myers 2007).

 BETTELHEIM FA, MARCH J. 1998.
 Introduction to General, Organic & Biochemistry.
 5th ed.
 Orlando, FL: Saunders College Publishing.
 809 p.